 - Provides support before, during, and after an investigation

 - Explains university policy and procedures including supportive measures and safety measures

 - Connects respondent to campus and community resources

 - Helps to explain university vs. criminal procedures

 - Informs how to recognize and report retaliation for their involvement in the investigation

 Contact the Dean of Students Office for information about Respondent Support Services and ask for Greg Golden.

-- Office of Equal Opportunity Discrimination Claims Procedure
+- Compliance Ethics and Equal Opportunity Discrimination Claims Procedure

-- Office of Equal Opportunity Discrimination Claims Procedure Spanish
+- Compliance Ethics and Equal Opportunity Discrimination Claims Procedure Spanish

-- Office of Equal Opportunity Checklist for Investigations
+- Compliance Ethics and Equal Opportunity Checklist for Investigations

 UNM Student Health and Counseling